PeterVranken/comFramework/excelExporter/samples/treeView/readMe.md

 The Excel file simpleTable.xls implements a flat table. excelExporter is capable to properly interpret the file contents with its standard settings.
-A single --input-file-name on the command line suffices to read the file.
+A single `--input-file-name` on the command line suffices to read the file.

 The Excel file canComSpec.xlsx contains more complex data.
 The workbook models a CAN database, where a bus has frames and a frame has signals and a signal can have named values.

-The Excel file contents are interpreted in a structured way; the structure of the internal data model (i.e. the parse tree) that is passed to the rendering process is superimposed by the grouping related command line arguments passed to the application.
+The Excel file contents are interpreted in a structured way; the structure of the internal data model (i.e., the parse tree) that is passed to the rendering process is superimposed by the grouping related command line arguments passed to the application.
 Successful interpretation of the Excel file requires a strict correspondence between the design of the